This item has been sold, but you can get on the Waitlist to be notified if another example becomes available, or purchase a digital scan.

 Source

 Robert de Vaugondy, G., Atlas Universel (Paris: Delamarche) 1786.
 The Atlas Universel was the crowning glory of the Robert de Vaugondy firm's atlas production.
-The atlas was revolutionary on many levels and exemplified the Vaugondy creedo commode, complet, univorme, et suive (convenient, complete, uniform, and easy to use).
+The atlas was revolutionary on many levels and exemplified the Vaugondy credo commode, complet, univorme, et suive (convenient, complete, uniform, and easy to use).
 The atlas thus consisted of a wide corpus of maps, both modern and historical, was of moderate height and width, and featured maps of uniform style and structure.
-They partnered with Antoine Boudet, a shrewd businessman and publisher with whom they had worked previously, to produce the first edition.
+They partnered with Antoine Boudet, a shrewd businessman and publisher with whom they had worked previously, to produce the 1752 first edition.
 To minimize his fiscal risk, Boudet sold the atlas first by subscription using a large prospectus, receiving in the process over 1100 pre-orders.
-The first edition appeared in 1757 and contained beautifully produced maps with elaborate freshly designed allegorical cartouche work, generally by Pierre-Edme Babel, Pierre Philippe Choffard, and Charles Nicholas Cochin.
+The first edition appeared in 1752 and contained beautifully produced maps with elaborate freshly designed allegorical cartouche work, generally by Pierre-Edme Babel, Pierre Philippe Choffard, and Charles Nicholas Cochin.
 Most of the maps were engraved by the Delahaye firm, the payment for whose services ultimately led to legal disputes.
 Despite proving a popular work of astounding quality, the Atlas Universal received harsh criticism from fellow cartographers, particularly Philipppe Buache.
 Ever at odds with the Vaugondys, Buache's critical perspective may have been influenced more by political maneuvering than academic affront.
-The atlas was issued in multiple editions between 1757 and 1788.
+The atlas was issued in multiple editions between 1752 and 1788.
 Later editions, issued after 1786, were taken over by Charles Delamarche, who inherited the Robert de Vaugondy firm and assumed Boudet's publication rights.

 Condition